rajewsky-lab/openst/docs/faq.md

 Sections on capture areas were stored before methanol fixation.
 Once the tissue was placed on the capture area, care was taken to keep it frozen until library preparation.

-Longer storage is possible, but has not been systematically tested.
+Longer storage may be possible, but has not been systematically tested.

 ## General protocol
 [__What instruments/equipment is required to perform the open-ST protocol?__](#instruments-required){ #instruments-required }